usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Multi-factor OTP verifiers effectively duplicate the process of generating the OTP used by the authenticator, but without the requirement that a second factor be provided.
 As such, the symmetric keys used by authenticators SHALL be strongly protected against compromise.

 When a multi-factor OTP authenticator is being associated with a subscriber account, the verifier (or associated CSP) SHALL obtain secrets required to duplicate the authenticator output from the authenticator source (typically its manufacturer) using approved cryptography.
-The verifier or CSP SHALL also establish, via the authenticator source. that the authenticator is a multi-factor device.
+The verifier or CSP SHALL also establish, via the authenticator source, that the authenticator is a multi-factor device.
 In the absence of a trusted statement that it is a multi-factor device, the verifier SHALL treat it the authenticator as single factor, in accordance with section 5.1.4.

 The verifier SHALL use approved encryption and SHALL utilize an authenticated protected channel when collecting the OTP in order to provide resistance to eavesdropping and man-in-the-middle attacks.
 Time-based one-time passwords SHALL have a lifetime of less than 2 minutes.
 In order to provide replay resistance as described in Section [5.2.7](#replay), verifiers SHALL accept a given time-based one-time password only once during the validity period.